 Jorgen has a multi-engine ATP with Embraer 170/190 and King Air 300 type ratings.
 More than half of his 1000 hours as a CFI/CFII/MEI has been in given in Cirrus aircraft.

 Jorgen became a Cirrus Standardized Instructor Pilot (CSIP) in 2014, but has been out working for the airlines for the past couple of years

 Mike started flying at age 14, but soon ran out of money.
 Bad eyes kept him out of flying in the Navy, so he drove submarines instead.
 When he had enough money to resume flying he qualified in gliders in California.
 Over the years he progressed up through CFI.
 His primary focus is aerobatics, tailwheel, and unusual attitudes in the Super Decathlon.
 Mike is an aerospace consultant during working hours.

-Probir is a Software Architect/Developer and our newest CFII.
+Probir is a Software Architect/Developer and a CFII.
 He started flying in 2016 and rapidly progressed from Private Pilot to CFII.
 He thoroughly enjoys instructing in Cirrus aircraft, and loves introducing non-aviators to the world of flying, and talking about the dynamics of flight.

 When he is not instructing or developing software, he is usually flying his own SR22 G2, with GTN 750/650 avionics.